jurocaSITE/project-indigo/planning/user_stories.md

 Problem Statement: To create a website where people can track their reading progress, discuss books, find new recommendations, and browse all-things-literature related.

-Target Audience: People who read.
+Target Audience:
+  - People who read and enjoy interacting with others and discuss what they've read in a public forum
+  - People of all tech saviness

 ## User Roles